hermscoder/hermscoder/README.md

 ### Hi there 👋

-My name is **Emerson (AKA Hermscoder)** and I'm always looking for new challenges and projects that motivate me to learn new concepts.
+My name is **Emerson** and I'm always looking for new challenges and projects that motivate me to learn new concepts.

 I love giraffes, and one of the reasons for it is the fact that: